tmcw/minute-agent/README.md

-# minute-agent

-This is a keycounter, made to record computer usage for the purpose of visualization and analysis.
+A keycounter, made to record one-dimensional data of computer usage for the purpose of visualization and analysis.

 ## Use it with